Sirius1002/AI-VirtualMouseController/README.md

 MOUSE AND WEBCAM CONTROLLER

-This is a project created by the group number 6 of 2CS2 group for SE course.
+This is a project created by group number 6 of the 2CS2 group for the SE course.

 The following are the group members:
 1. Harneet Kaur - 102117052